Crypto Industry News:

 Weekly Pivot Points:

-The weekly and monthly time frame trend on the ETH/USD pair remains up and there are no signs of trend reversal, so buy orders are preferred in the mid-term.
-Moreover, bulls had bounced from the weekly trend line support last week and now are away from it.
-The key mid-term technical support is currently seen at the level of $305.20 - $321.95, so all the dynamic corrections are still being used to buy the dips.
-The next mid-term target for bulls is seen at the level of $500.
+The weekly trend on the BTC/USD pair remains up and there are no signs of trend reversal, so buy orders are preferred in the mid-term.
+All the dynamic corrections are still being used to buy the dips.
+The next mid-term target for bulls is seen at the level of $13,712.
+The key mid-term technical support is seen at the level of $10,000.

 The material has been provided by InstaForex Company - www.instaforex.com